Startup Incorporation Startup Lawyer

 If you expect venture financing, stock options, or institutional investors, a Delaware C-Corp is the market norm.
 If you plan to stay closely held and distribute profits, an LLC can work, but many startups end up converting under pressure when fundraising.

-What documents do I need after incorporating?
+What documents does a startup need after incorporating?

 You need your filed charter, bylaws, initial consents, founder stock paperwork, and signed IP assignments for a proper startup incorporation.
 You also want an EIN confirmation, a basic stock ledger or cap table snapshot, and an equity plan if you will grant options soon.

-Do I have to incorporate in Delaware?
+Does a startup have to incorporate in Delaware?

 No, but Delaware is common for venture-backed startups because investors value predictability.
 If you incorporate elsewhere and later raise VC, you may be asked to convert or reincorporate into Delaware anyway.